mdonkers/dotfiles/debian_install.md

     xev | sed -n 's/^.*keycode *\([0-9]\+\).*$/keycode \1 = /p'
     xmodmap -pke

+## Special characters
+Special characters can be typed in two ways, with the 'compose' key or by typing the unicode character.
+To set the 'compose' key to Right-Alt / AltGr, first check if it is available, then do the mapping:

+    grep "compose:" /usr/share/X11/xkb/rules/base.lst
+    setxkbmap -option compose:ralt

+Typing characters with the compose key works e.g. by `compose+", e` which results in ë.
+Unicode characters can also be entered directly using the combination; `ctrl+shift+u` followed by the numeric code of the character.

 ## Some useful key commands

 - Switch between terminals:                 ALT+F1/F6